Havcker243/Textbased-predictor/HowTOUse.md

 Description:

-Researchers and academicians can use the WordReader application to analyze research articles or journals to identify trending keywords in their field of study.
+Researchers and academicians can use the Text Frequency Analyzer application to analyze research articles or journals to identify trending keywords in their field of study.
 By understanding which terms are frequently used, they can stay abreast with the current themes and directions in research.

 Example:

-A data scientist utilizes the WordReader to analyze multiple research papers published in the last year on Artificial Intelligence.
+A data scientist utilizes the application to analyze multiple research papers published in the last year on Artificial Intelligence.
 Through identifying the most frequently used terms, they can understand the latest technologies and approaches that are trending in the AI community.